Table of Contents

 Abstract

-Inadequate sleep is a largely under recognised problem in Australian communities despite researchers consistently highlighting it as a key component of health and wellbeing.
-Over a third of Australian adults now experience some form of inadequate sleep, which is strongly linked to a range of accompanying physical and mental health concerns.
-In addition to the health burden on the individual, the associated financial burden incurred by the community is extremely high with inadequate sleep costing [...]
+Inadequate sleep is a largely under recognised problem in Australia despite researchers consistently highlighting it as a key component of health and wellbeing.
+Over a third of Australian adults now experience some form of inadequate sleep, which is consistently linked to a range of accompanying physical and mental health concerns.
+In addition to the health burden on the individual, the associated financial burden incurred by the community is extremely high with inadequate sleep costing over 66. [...]

 Open Access Case Report